Page cover

 Wishful thinking is not sound policy

 An organization policy is a restriction or constraint that you can set over the use of a service.
 For example, you may want to restrict the use of public IPs to some specifics VMs only (or none).
 The restriction is set on a resource hierarchy node, meaning you set it at the organization, folder, or project level.
-The types of restrictions and how inheritance is applied is well explained in the .
+The types of restrictions and how inheritance is applied is well explained in the public documentationarrow-up-right.

 Organization policies are of major importance as those allow you to enforce and propagate governance rules across all your entire Google Cloud organization.
 Those policies can be set up quickly and will prevent your company from undesired wrong practices taken by your different teams.
 Organization policies also help being compliant with different regulatory policies.
 For example, you can limit sharing with external parties or determine where to deploy cloud resources geographically.